MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 to easily support multiple versions of the protocol at the same time during transitions.  *v02*, created in 2015, is the third iteration of the protocol and existing servers routinely support previous versions simultaneously in this way.
 The second sub-topic defines the type of message.
-At the time of writing:  v02.post is the topic prefix for current post messages.
+At the time of writing:  v02.post is the topic prefix for current notification messages.

 Little Data
 ~~~~~~~~~~~

-The AMQP messages contain announcements, no actual file data.
+The AMQP messages contain notification messages, no actual file data.
 AMQP is optimized for and assumes
 small messages.
 Keeping the messages small allows for maximum message throughtput and permits
-clients to use priority mechanisms based on transfer of data, rather than the announcements.
+clients to use priority mechanisms based on transfer of data, rather than the notification messages.
 Accomodating large messages would create many practical complications, and inevitably require
 the definition of a maximum file size to be included in the message itself, resulting in
 complexity to cover multiple cases.